How Achtung.app measures AI visibility

 Free visibility scan

-The scan score is deliberately more conservative than the daily AI Prominence of a subscriber account.
+The scan score is deliberately more conservative than the continuously recalculated AI Prominence of a subscriber account.
 It averages only two of the six factors above: citation frequency and model breadth.
 Sentiment, position weighting, recommendation strength and trend momentum are not included.
 Reason: a one-off scan has neither historical baselines nor the query depth that would make those factors reliable.

 The result is directional, not conclusive.
 It shows whether and in which models a brand appears in its niche.
 It does not replace ongoing monitoring and is not directly comparable to a brand's subscriber score.
 Run a scan